Estimating the Number of HTTP/3 Responses in QUIC Using Deep Learning: Evaluating the Machine Learning Models

-Additionally, we introduce a Cumulative Accuracy Profile (CAP) metric, which provides a refined measure of classification accuracy by incorporating a tolerance level for each prediction.
-Unlike traditional metrics such as confusion matrices that require exact matches between predicted and true labels, CAP allows for a specified degree of tolerance, accommodating predictions that are close to the correct class.
-Formally, it is defined as: where \( \mathbf{y} \) represents the vector of true class labels, \( \hat{\mathbf{y}} \) denotes the model’s predictions, \( k \) specifies the tolerance level (e.g., \(\pm 1\) or \(\pm 2\) classes), \( n \) is the total number of samples, and \( \mathbbm{1}(\cdot) \) is the indicator function that evaluates to $1$ if the condition is met and $0$ otherwise.
-This metric thus quantifies the proportion of samples where the model’s predictions fall within the allowed tolerance around the true class.
-For example, a CAP score of $91\%$ within a tolerance of $\pm 1$ means that $91\%$ of the predictions are at most one class away from the correct label.
+We also introduce the Cumulative Accuracy Profile (CAP), which tolerates a $\pm k$-class error:\\ $\mathrm{CAP}_{\pm k}(\mathbf{y},\hat{\mathbf{y}}) = \frac{1}{n}\sum_{i=1}^n \mathbbm{1}(|y_i-\hat{y}_i|\leq k),$ where \( \mathbf{y} \) represents the vector of true class labels, \( \hat{\mathbf{y}} \) denotes the model’s predictions, \( k \) specifies the tolerance level (e.g., \(\pm 1\) or \(\pm 2\) classes), \( n \) is the total number of samples, and \( \mathbbm{1}(\cdot) \) is the indicator function that evaluates to $1$ if the condition is met and $0$ otherwise.
+Unlike exact-match metrics, CAP credits predictions close to the true label.
+Table~\ref{tab:CAP results combined known webservers.} presents CAP scores for five training/test splits, using both $T=0.1$\ seconds and $T=0.3$\ seconds datasets, without stratified sampling.
+The results show that a large majority of predictions fall within one or two classes of the correct label, reflecting strong performance.

-For the models trained using both datasets, $T=0.1$ and $0.3$ second window dataset, the CAP results are presented in Table \ref{tab:CAP results combined known webservers.}.
-We did not perform stratified sampling for the classes.